Envision the life you want to live. Then live it.

 Keep the interior of your car as clean, organized, and stealth as possible.
 Use dark (ideally black) throw rugs or blankets to cover everything in your back seat and trunk.
 Thieves won't see anything valuable as they're quickly scanning and will move onto the next car.
 Remember to always lock your doors when you're adventuring.

-State Parks
+Oregon State Parks

-You have the flexibility of being allowed to sleep in your car, tent, or van.
+You have the flexibility of being allowed to sleep in your car, tent, or van/RV.
 They don't judge you and it's one of the safest ways to travel while on a budget throughout the coast.
 There's restrooms with free hot showers and I'm talking with subway tiles and all!

 Volunteers and park rangers are very active maintaining and cleaning vacated campsites.
 Only leave your sleeping bag, pillows, and bedding in a tent.
 Don't leave anything valuable in restrooms because it will get stolen.